Overview

 Wastewater monitoring is used by scientists and public health officials to track the spread of diseases in communities.
 Since the 1960s, wastewater has been used to monitor for diseases such as polio through the analysis of human waste.

-Fragments of the COVID‑19 virus are shed in the feces of an infected person a few days before, and up to three weeks after a person begins to feel ill.
+Fragments of viruses, such as COVID, are shed in the feces of an infected person a few days before, and up to three weeks after a person begins to feel ill.
 These fragments are not infectious, but are flushed into the sewer system and mix with all other wastewater in the community.

 Here’s how wastewater monitoring works:

-1. Wastewater samples are taken from a community location like a wastewater treatment plant or a high-risk facility like a retirement home.
+1. Wastewater samples are taken from a community location like a wastewater treatment plant.

 2. The wastewater samples are sent to labs and analyzed for the presence and spread of a disease by measuring specific targets such as concentration of virus fragments over time.